Hamburger

 Extraordinary general meetings may be held at the request of the central management body, the supervisory board or the auditor elected by the general meeting.
 In private limited companies, any shareholder may request an extraordinary general meeting, and in public limited companies the requesting shareholder must hold 5 percent of the share capital in order to request the extraordinary general meeting.

-The central management body is obliged to call and organize the general meeting by a notice of no more than four weeks before the general meeting and, unless the articles of association provide for a longer period of notice, no less than two weeks before the general meeting.
+The central management body is obliged to call and organize the general meeting by a notice of no more than 4 weeks before the general meeting and, unless the articles of association provide for a longer period of notice, no less than 2 weeks before the general meeting.

 General meetings must be conducted in Danish, unless otherwise decided at the general meeting.
 The general meeting may resolve by a simple majority of votes to conduct the meeting in a language other than Danish, offering all attendees simultaneous interpretation to and from Danish.